Legally challenged Traffic Regulation Orders in the Yorkshire Dales National Park

 The Committee also resolved to push a further five green lanes forward to the next stage of public consultation.
 Responses to this consultation were 5 to 1 in favour of TROs.
 This consultation completed, TROs were made on these five routes on 3 August 2008.

-The Park Authority has followed the procedures laid down by the NERC Act with exemplary thoroughness.
-Disgruntled off-roaders have been scrutinising every stage in this long-drawn-out process in the hope of finding a loophole big enough to admit a legal challenge of some sort.
+The Park Authority followed the procedures laid down by the NERC Act with exemplary thoroughness.
+Disgruntled off-roaders scrutinised every stage in this long-drawn-out process in the hope of finding a loophole big enough to admit a legal challenge of some sort.
 LARA, the umbrella organisation for many off-roading organisations, took the Park Authority to court for judicial review of eight orders.
-Regrettably, the Park Authority lost on a technicality in respect of four of these, judgment being handed down on 19th June.
+Regrettably, the Park Authority lost on a technicality in respect of four of these, judgment being handed down on 19th June 2009.
 A report by the Yorkshire Dales Green Lanes Alliance, including a link to the full judgment, is at Appendix 1.

 .